CMSgov/beneficiary-fhir-data/dev/devenv-readme.md

     $ keytool -importcert -noprompt -trustcacerts -alias client-local-dev -file bluebutton-server.git/dev/ssl-stores/client.cer -keypass changeit -keystore bluebutton-server.git/dev/ssl-stores/server.truststore -storepass changeit
     ```

-1. Export the client certificate to a PFX file that you can use in your browser, if need be:
+1. Export the client keypair to a PFX file that you can use in your browser, if need be:

     ```
-    $ keytool -importkeystore -srckeystore bluebutton-server.git/dev/ssl-stores/client.keystore -destkeystore bluebutton-server.git/dev/ssl-stores/client.pfx -deststoretype PKCS12 -srcstorepass changeit -deststorepass changeit -srcalias client-local-dev
+    $ keytool -importkeystore -srckeystore dev/ssl-stores/client.keystore -destkeystore dev/ssl-stores/client.pfx -deststoretype PKCS12 -srcstorepass changeit -deststorepass changeit -srcalias client-local-dev
+    ```

+1. Export the client keypair to a passwordless PEM file that you can use with `curl`, if need be:

+    ```
+    $ openssl pkcs12 -in dev/ssl-stores/client.pfx -passin pass:changeit -nodes -out dev/ssl-stores/client-unsecured.pem
     ```